Skip to main content

 High-Value Signals for Targeting the Right Clientele

-• Fundraising: A company that just raised €2M-€20M is in investment mode.
-They’re actively buying tools, hiring teams, and expanding.
-This is one of the strongest purchase intent signals in B2B.
+• Fundraising: A company that just raised between €2M and €20M is in investment mode, buying tools, hiring teams, expanding.
+One of the strongest purchase intent signals in B2B.
 See our piece on Fundraising: The Most Powerful Intent Signal.

 Step 4: Build Your Target Account List with Signal Filtering